-Most child abuse complaints received by the National Child Protection Authority (NCPA), usually via a toll free 24-hour hotline, related to violence inflicted on children, and the rest of the complaints addressed related issues such as cruelty to children, deprivation of a child’s right to education, sexual abuse, and child labor.
+Most child abuse complaints are received by the National Child Protection Authority (NCPA) via a toll-free 24-hour hotline.
 Teachers, school principals, and religious instructors reportedly sexually abused children.
-In a number of child rape cases, government officials were the suspected perpetrators.
 Civil society organizations working on children’s issues asserted children had insufficient mechanisms to report domestic violence or abuse safely.
 Although police stations are supposed to have an officer dedicated to handling abuse complaints from women and children, the government did not consistently implement this practice nationwide.
-Although the police Children and Women Bureau plays a major role in investigating abuse cases, depending on the severity of the case, some fall under the jurisdiction of the magistrates’ courts as outlined in the criminal procedure code.
-In these instances police file a formal complaint sheet and begin a judicial medical process.
+Although the police Children and Women Bureau played a major role in investigating abuse cases, depending on the severity of the case, some fall under the jurisdiction of the magistrates’ courts as outlined in the criminal procedure code.
+In these instances, police file a formal complaint sheet and begin a judicial medical process.
 The attorney general files indictments for child abuse cases exclusively in high courts.

-Early and Forced Marriage: Civil law sets the minimum legal age for marriage at 18 for both men and women, although girls may marry at age 16 with parental consent.
-According to the penal code, sexual intercourse with a girl younger than 16 years, with or without her consent, amounts to statutory rape.
+Child, Early, and Forced Marriage: Civil law sets the minimum legal age for marriage at 18 for both men and women, although girls may marry at age 16 with parental consent.
+According to the penal code, sexual intercourse with a girl younger than 16, with or without her consent, amounts to statutory rape.
 The provision, however, does not apply to married Muslim girls older than 12.
-The Muslim Marriage and Divorce Act, which applies only to Muslims, permits the marriage of girls as young as 12 at the consent of the bride’s father, other male relative, or a quazi (a judge who interprets and administers Islamic law).
+The Muslim Marriage and Divorce Act, which applies only to Muslims, permits the marriage of girls as young as 12 with the consent of the bride’s father, other male relatives, or a quazi (a judge who interprets and administers Islamic law).